-Creamy and comforting, this easy chicken pot pie is loaded with tender chicken, buttery potatoes, carrots, corn, onions and peas, all baked to perfection in a flaky pie crust.
-This chicken pot pie recipe is one of my family’s favorite cozy dinner meals!
+Creamy and comforting, this easy Chicken Pot Pie is loaded with tender chicken, buttery potatoes, carrots, corn, onions and peas, all baked to perfection in a flaky pie crust.
+Prep it ahead or freeze it for a stress-free meal to enjoy later.
+It’s a classic dish that deserves a permanent spot in your recipe rotation!

 This chicken pot pie recipe uses common ingredients that are easy to find.
 Here’s the lineup:

 • Potatoes.
 Use any white potato you prefer.
-I like to use Yukon gold potatoes for the best buttery, creamy texture.
+We like to use Yukon gold potatoes for the best buttery taste and creamy texture.

 • Carrots.
 Classic in chicken pot pie!

 • Butter.
-Helps to cook the onion down and makes the gravy creamy and flavorful.
+Helps to cook the onions down and makes the gravy extra rich and tasty.

 • Onion.
-Diced onion adds delicious aromatic flavor to the pot pie.
+Diced onion adds delicious aromatic flavor to the dish.

 • Flour.
-Used to thicken the sauce and make it super creamy and delicious.
+Use all-purpose flour to thicken the sauce and make a perfectly creamy filling.

 • Seasoning.
-Thyme, salt and pepper are the only seasonings you need to create the perfect flavor.
+Dried thyme, salt and pepper are the only seasonings you need to create wonderful flavor.
 Feel free to add other favorite spices or even fresh herbs.

 • Chicken broth.
 I recommend using a low-sodium chicken broth because then you can control the amount of salt in the recipe.